marneypratt/r4bio/README.md

 `learnr::run_tutorial("basics", "r4bio")`

-(replace "basic" with the name of other tutorials as needed)
+(replace "basics" with the name of other tutorials as needed)

 This should open the tutorial in a new browser window.
 To stop the tutorial, click the stop sign in the upper right of the Rstudio console pane (lower left RStudio pane)